 Delhi violence 'chilling reminder' of 2002 Gujarat riots: Yechury

-CPI(M) general secretary Sitaram Yechury on Wednesday said the violence in Delhi is a "chilling reminder" of the 2002 Gujarat riots.
-He said there was no way to restore peace and normalcy in Delhi other than by calling in the Army.
+CPI(M) general secretary Sitaram Yechury on Wednesday said the violence in Delhi is a "chilling reminder" of the 2002 Gujarat riots and the only way to restore peace and normalcy in the capital is by calling in the Army.
+In a joint press conference with CPI general secretary D Raja, Yechury claimed that it is clear that the violence in Delhi has the sanction of police and that of the "powers that govern them".

+"Violence in Delhi is a chilling reminder of the communal genocide in Gujarat in 2002 when the current prime minister was the state chief minister," said Yechury.
+Both Raja and Yechury questioned the role of Home Minister Amit Shah in dealing with the violence and blamed him for not being able to contain the situation.

+"If NSA is supposed to be in charge of Delhi Police, then what is the role of Home Minister?
+Has the government conceded that Home Minister Amit Shah is incapable of handling Delhi violence," they asked.
+They said there is nothing spontaneous about the violence that claimed at least 20 lives and left hundreds injured and accused BJP leader Kapil Mishra of instigating it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)